Aero Vintage Books

 Anecdotal

 • Well, of course, the greatest mystery is why was it Piccadilly Lily in 1966 and Piccadilly Lilly II in 2007?
-Where did the extra "L" come from in Lilly and when did it show up?
-And what's with the "II"?
-It's the same airplane!
-Well, I personally don't know the answer to any of these questions.
-But facts are facts, and the fact is that for the TV series the name of the airplane was Piccadilly Lily and Planes of Fame paints their airplane as the Piccadilly Lilly II.
+Where did the extra “L” come from in Lilly and when did it show up?
+And what’s with the “II”?
+It’s the same airplane!
+Well, I personally don’t know the answer to any of these questions.
+But facts are facts, and the fact is that for the TV series the name of the airplane was Piccadilly Lily and Planes of Fame (later) marked their airplane as the Piccadilly Lilly II.

 • According to The 12 O’Clock High Logbook, the character Sgt.
 Sandy Komansky’s (Chris Robinson) real first name was (snicker) Alexander, not that there’s anything wrong with that, but, well, it is actually wrong for a tech sarge to be named Alexander.
 You can now understand why he went by Sandy, which isn’t that great of a name either.
 Bud, now, Bud is a great name.
 He should have been Bud Komansky.

 • The Piccadilly Lily was ex-drone director 44-83684 on loan to the Air Museum (now Planes of Fame) from the USAF since 1959.
 It was the last active manned B-17 in the USAF inventory when it was retired in 1959.
-The title to the B-17 was transferred to the museum several years ago, and Planes of Fame is trying to get the funding together to do a restoration to flying condition.
+The title to the B-17 was ultimately transferred to the museum in 1999, and Planes of Fame is trying to get the funding together to do a restoration to flying condition.
 The last time it flew was in the mid-1970s, but it remains on display at the museum site at Chino.
 44-83684 was more than just the Lil in the series; a bit of paint and some clever camera angles and, presto-chango, you had a squadron of B-17s.

 • A second B-17G, s/n 44-83316, was used as a set prop for the series.
 This VB-17G had been part of an aircraft display at nearby Norton AFB in the 1950s.
 The USAF promised the airplane to Tallmantz Aviation circa 1963 for its museum but before they could get it, studio technicians from 20th Century Fox and/or Quinn Martin Productions had gutted the cockpit for a studio mockup while the airplane was still at Norton.
 Useless to Tallmantz as a flyable airplane, a series of scathing accusations between the TV producers, the USAF, and Paul Mantz ensued.
-The USAF eventually soothed Mantz's ruffled feathers by promising him the last B-17G held in storage at Davis-Monthan.
+The USAF eventually soothed Mantz’s ruffled feathers by promising him the last B-17G held in storage at Davis-Monthan.
 Meanwhile, the gutted fuselage hulk of 44-83316 made numerous appearances in the TV series on the exterior sets at Chino, either as set dressing, or for crashed airplanes, or for exploding airplanes, etc. The fuselage hulk survived the series and parts of it were used to rebuild one B-17G in the late 1960s (N6694C) and are now being used in another rebuild that also uses the parts of N6694C, some of which came from 44-83316 originally.
 Yeah, it gets confusing.
+For more on this confusion, see here.

-• Okay, another mystery, not as great as the added "L" in Lily (see above) but pretty great.
-The Twelve O'Clock Logbook, which is very exhaustive, states that 44-83316 was sliced and diced for use in the film studio, becoming the indoor set used for process shots and B-17 interior scenes.
+• Okay, another mystery, not as great as the added “L” in Lily (see above) but pretty great.
+The Twelve O’Clock Logbook, which is very exhaustive, states that 44-83316 was sliced and diced for use in the film studio, becoming the indoor set used for process shots and B-17 interior scenes.
 But, 44-83316 was a whole fuselage in 1965 and 1966 at Chino, so how could this be?
 Well, there may have been a third B-17 involved (!), kind of like the second gunman on the Grassy Knoll except that this is real.
 So, what about that?
-Well, there were a number of B-17 mockups around, Fox itself never having explained why it didn't give the B-17 airframe used for interior process shots in the original movie, s/n 44-83387, back to the USAF in 1949.
+Well, there were a number of B-17 mockups around, Fox itself never having explained why it didn’t give the B-17 airframe used for interior process shots in the original movie, s/n 44-83387, back to the USAF in 1949.
 And two B-17s turned up in an Malibu canyon film storage yard in the mid-1970s, and at least one popped out of a MGM storage yard in Culver City at about the same time.
 So there were other B-17 airframes in the Hollywood inventory, and it is suspected that one of them actually was the in-studio prop used, probably enhanced with those cockpit parts from 44-83316 that made Paul Mantz see red.
 It may take a major big investigation to verify this, however.
 And then there is that front half of a B-17 fuselage that hung, until recently, in the Armory bar in Greeley, Colorado.
 What about that?
 Was that the TV series studio prop?
 It may, indeed, take a major big investigation to get to the bottom of this.
+(2024 update: yes, the B-17 used for the cockpit interiors was B-17G 44-83387, the same as used in the 1949 filming of the movie.)

-• Okay, word comes that might explain the added "L" to the "Lily."
-Someone who was there remembers that artist and writer Jim Farmer, who did the second generation (post filming) nose art and markings, added the second "L" to be faithful to a number of the actual Piccadilly Lillys that flew during the operations of the 8th Air Force (We count about ten of them, seven as Lilly, two as Lily and then there's the one oddball spelled Lilley).
+• Okay, late word comes that might explain the added “L” to the “Lily.”
+Someone who was there remembers that artist and writer Jim Farmer, who did the second generation (post filming) nose art and markings, added the second “L” to be faithful to a number of the actual Piccadilly Lillys that flew during the operations of the 8th Air Force (We count about ten of them, seven as Lilly, two as Lily and then there’s the one oddball spelled Lilley).
 Oh well, I liked the mystery better but sometimes I guess the facts are helpful.
 Perhaps Jim will shed further light on this at some point.

-Buy this TV Show!
+Buy This TV Show!

 Links